hkjpotato/react-server-render-app/README.md

 ### Run the App

-You need Node installed globally:
+You need Node installed globally, then simply run the following command.
+Then go to http://localhost:3000

 ```sh
 $ node server.js